-Circle Housing Merton Priory (CHMP), part of the wider Circle Housing Group, acquired the ownership and management of the Estates in 2010 as part of a Housing Stock Transfer Agreement (HSTA) containing all the Council housing stock within Merton, totalling circa 9,500 units.
-Circle Housing Merton Priory (CHMP) is the majority landowner of the estates, owning about 60% of the three estates.
-CHMP will deliver any regeneration proposals as part of their requirement to achieve better housing standards on the three estates, known as Decent Homes.
+Clarion Housing Group (Clarion), acquired the ownership and management of the Estates in 2010 as part of a Housing Stock Transfer Agreement (HSTA) containing all the Council housing stock within Merton, totalling circa 9,500 units.
+Clarion is the majority landowner of the estates, owning about 60% of the three estates.
+Clarion will deliver any regeneration proposals as part of their requirement to achieve better housing standards on the three estates, known as Decent Homes.

-In September 2014, near the start of the project, the Council jointly signed up to the following list of 10 commitments with Circle Housing Merton Priory to ensure residents get the best out of any regeneration proposals for the three estates:
+In September 2014, near the start of the project, the Council jointly signed up to the following list of 10 commitments with Clarion to ensure residents get the best out of any regeneration proposals for the three estates:

-- 1. Circle Housing Merton Priory will consult with residents, consider their interests at all times, and address concerns fairly. - 2.
-Current homeowners will be entitled to at least the market value of their home should they wish to take the option to sell their home to Circle Housing Merton Priory. - 3.
+- 1. Clarion will consult with residents, consider their interests at all times, and address concerns fairly. - 2.
+Current homeowners will be entitled to at least the market value of their home should they wish to take the option to sell their home to Clarion. - 3.
 Current tenants will be entitled to be rehoused in a new home of appropriate size considering the number of people in the household. - 4.
-Existing Circle Housing Merton Priory tenants will keep all their rights and have the same tenancy agreement, including rent levels, in the new neighbourhood as they do now. - 5.
+Existing Clarion tenants will keep all their rights and have the same tenancy agreement, including rent levels, in the new neighbourhood as they do now. - 5.
 All new properties will be more energy efficient and easier to heat than existing properties, helping to keep down residents' fuel bills. - 6.
-Circle Housing Merton Priory will keep disruption to a minimum, and will do all it can to ensure residents only move once if it is necessary to house them temporarily while their new home is being built. - 7.
-Circle Housing Merton Priory will offer extra help and support for older people and/or disabled residents throughout the regeneration works. - 8.
-Circle Housing Merton Priory will continue to maintain the homes of residents across the three neighbourhoods throughout the planning process until regeneration starts, including ensuring a high quality responsive repairs service. - 9.
+Clarion will keep disruption to a minimum, and will do all it can to ensure residents only move once if it is necessary to house them temporarily while their new home is being built. - 7.
+Clarion will offer extra help and support for older people and/or disabled residents throughout the regeneration works. - 8.
+Clarion will continue to maintain the homes of residents across the three neighbourhoods throughout the planning process until regeneration starts, including ensuring a high quality responsive repairs service. - 9.
 Any growth in the number of homes will be in accordance with the Council's Development Plan so that it is considered, responsible and suitable for the area. - 10.
-As a not for profit organisation, Circle Housing Merton Priory will not profit from any regeneration and will use any surplus to provide more housing or improve existing neighbourhoods.
+As a not for profit organisation, Clarion will not profit from any regeneration and will use any surplus to provide more housing or improve existing neighbourhoods.